Listen up, folks — let’s keep focussed for a minute…

 8. Minimize Distractions

-Identify and eliminate sources of distraction like social media, email notifications, etc.
+If you want keep focussed, identify and eliminate sources of distraction like social media, email notifications, etc.

 Use website blockers if needed to stay laser-focused.